cchjimmy/BozoECS/README.md

 This adds a new or existing entity to a World instance.
-If the input entity already exists in the World, it is returned without any modification to its components.
+If the input entity already exists in the World, it is returned without any modifications to its components.

 ```typescript
 copyEntity(src: entityT, dest: entityT = newEntity()): entityT;